KiG-Computer-Systems/Amalthea-docs/docs/en/get-started.md

 2. Install Gowin EDA from the official website (www.gowinsemi.com). including all drivers offered by the downloader (required).
 After installation, a program shortcut will appear on your desktop - double-click on it.

 3. Now you must download the official CPU architecture archive.
-It is available in our Telegram channel or at the link: (https://github.com/Kig-Organization/Amalthea-Archive.git).
+It is available at the link: (https://github.com/Kig-Organization/Amalthea-Archive.git).

 4. Open Gowin EDA and in the Quick Start window, double-click on Open Project and select the archive folder.
 ![example](photo_5431611626634284618_w.jpg)